scholtzm/vapor/README.md

 Plugins are self-contained code snippets which extend Vapor's behaviour.

 Plugins have:
-- access to active Steam client instance
+- access to active Steam client instance and handlers
 - access to Steam's enums
 - access to logger